 The rise of the flat-fee real estate model

-Now that we know FSBO doesn’t work in most cases, real estate agents are invaluable, and the traditional 6% commissions is much too high, what can we conclude?
-The agents that offer high-quality service at reasonable rates will be where consumers turn, and, as it turns out, a number of firms are headed this direction.
+Now that we know FSBO doesn’t work in most cases, real estate agents are invaluable, and the traditional 6% commission is much too high, what can we conclude?
+The agents that offer high-quality service at reasonable rates will be where consumers turn, and, as it turns out, a number of firms are headed in this direction.

 This is the problem we set out to solve in a nationwide way here at Clever.
 By creating technology and systems to help our agents become more efficient, we’ve been able to reduce costs significantly to sellers.
 We’re making it possible for homeowners to receive great service at cost-effective rates seldom seen in the past.